JoelMbuyi05/Budget-Tracker/README.md

 # Budget-Tracker
-A responsive web-based budget tracker that helps you track your income and expenses using Firebase.
+A web-based budget tracker that helps you track your income and expenses using Firebase.
 It includes warnings when you overspend and provides a visual report chart of your budget.

 - ✅ Add income or expense entries
 - ✅ Real-time updates using Firebase Firestore